TheEmidee/PyGameDevTools/README.md

 ## Overview ✅

-**GameDevScripts** is a collection of Python tools and utilities used in the game development
+**GameDevTools** is a collection of Python tools and utilities used in the game development

 ---